dwyl/learn-elm/tutorials/elm-ui/README.md

 However it's _immediately_ clear where a given function "comes from" and there is a much lower risk of naming conflicts.

-We will be adopting this `E.` prefix approach for the remainder of this tutorial because it's the method recommended/used by Evan.
+We recommend adopting this `E.` prefix approach because it's the method recommended/used by Evan.

 > See "Using Modules" section at the end of: